ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 To date, our focus has been on calculations, not features such as formatting.

-SciSheets addresses the deficiencies enumerated above by introducing several novel features.
+SciSheets addresses the above use cases by introducing several novel features.

-- *Formulas can be Python scripts, not just expressions.*
+- Expressivity: *Formulas can be Python scripts, not just expressions.*
-  This increases the expressiveness of formulas.
-- *Tables can have nested columns (columns within columns).*
-  This provides a conceptually simple way to express complex data relationships, such as n-to-m relationships.
-- *Spreadsheets can be exported as standalone Python programs.*
+- Reuse and Performance: *Spreadsheets can be exported as standalone Python programs.*
   This provides for sharing and reuse since the exported codes can be used by other SciSheets spreadsheets or by python programs.
   This feature also improves scalability since calculations can be executed without the overhead of the spreadsheet system.

-Further, SciSheets seeks to improve the programming skills of its users.
-It is hoped that Calcers will start using scripts, and that Scripters will gain better insight into modularization and testing.
+- Complex Data: *Tables can have nested columns (columns within columns).*
+  This provides a conceptually simple way to express complex data relationships, such as n-to-m relationships.

 The remainder of the paper is organized as follows.
 Section 2 presents the use cases that we consider, and